chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/image-stigs.md

 controls and benefits from infrastructure to host OS-level remediation requirements."_

 Deploying containers on a STIG hardened host provides many of the security features that are difficult or sometimes impossible to implement inside a container.
 What's left then is the application-level security configuration — in particular vulnerability remediation — which Chainguard provides through our guaranteed vulnerability remediation SLAs.

-Once a container has been deployed, you can use tools such as [OpenSCAP](http://www.open-scap.org/tools/) to validate that the container was appropriately hardened.
-Those scans will return [false positives](/chainguard/chainguard-images/recommended-practices/false-results/) any time they detect missing components inside the container which are inherited from the host where the container is running.
-As stated in [Appendix D](https://dl.dod.cyber.mil/wp-content/uploads/devsecops/pdf/Final_DevSecOps_Enterprise_Container_Hardening_Guide_1.2.pdf#%5B%7B%22num%22%3A67%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C70%2C720%2C0%5D) of the DSO Initiative's Container Hardening Process Guide:

-_"If an OpenSCAP scan returns noncompliant result(s), always evaluate the validity of those findings.
-False positives are common within major host OS-based containers, as the security profiles normally account for all host-level controls potentially not applicable to a container build (e.g., GUI, CAC authentication, etc.).
-In addition to false positives, many of the base OS STIG requirements are not applicable in the containers either."_

-To sum up, it can be difficult to determine exactly which results are false positives and which ones should be applied to a container.

 ## False Positives and the General Purpose OS STIG